rajeevsd123/ai-case-study/README.md

 **Life Whisperer is being used in IVF clinics around the world.**

 Presagen has a unique model of engagement whereby it co-creates AI software with a global co-operative cohort of data contributors, such as medical and research institutes.
 The Presagen platform ensures that each medical institute’s data safely remains local and isolated in the country or region of origin.
-AI that is developed is then commercialised by Presagen using its pre-built drag and drop, cloud-based patient diagnostics application, providing a way for those data contributors to monetise their data through ongoing revenue sharing from the commercial success of the product.
+AI that is developed is then commercialized by Presagen using its pre-built drag and drop, cloud-based patient diagnostics application, providing a way for those data contributors to monetize their data through ongoing revenue sharing from the commercial success of the product.

->Presagen Co-Founder Dr Don Perugini says “this is our way of mobilising data for the benefit of both institutes and patients that would otherwise remain in the clutches of individual institutes where it is of little value.
+>Presagen Co-Founder Dr Don Perugini says “this is our way of mobilizing data for the benefit of both institutes and patients that would otherwise remain in the clutches of individual institutes where it is of little value.
 This allows us to create effective AI and share back the value with data contributors whilst solving critical image-based medical diagnostics problems.”

-**How ?**
+**How?**

  Life Whisperer is delivered to clinics via a scalable web-based tool and can be easily accessed on-demand by any clinic globally.